-In this paper we introduced an approach which enhances automatic parallel unit test generation for correlated variables.
-Our approach is able to identify highly correlated regions which are especially vulnerable to concurrency bugs.
+In this paper, we introduced an approach that enhances the automatic generation of parallel unit test by adding support for correlated variables.
+Our approach is able to identify highly correlated regions, which are especially vulnerable to concurrency bugs.
 This reduces the search space in unit test generation and uncovers code suited for our test analysis approach.
-During our evaluation we detected more than 85% of the race conditions involving correlated variables inside eight different applications by using our generated parallel unit tests.
+During our evaluation, the parallel unit tests we generated helped detect more than 85% of the race conditions involving correlated variables inside eight different applications.

-In the future, we want to further optimize the static correlation analysis.
-We may apply heuristics for identifying correlated variables for an even bigger coverage.
+In the future, we want to optimize the static correlation analysis.
+We may apply heuristics for identifying correlated variables to increase the coverage even further.
 We may use data mining approaches to infer correlations in addition to data or control dependencies.
-Moreover, the region hypothesis established in [21] and advanced in [3] can also supply correlations between more than two variables.
+Moreover, the region hypothesis established in [21] and advanced in [3] can supply correlations between more than two variables.

 Also, we want to pass the results of our correlation detection to the race detectors executing the generated parallel unit tests.
-This would be especially useful for detectors which normally rely on the user intervention for correlation specifications e.g. [15] or [22].
-However, race detectors with automatic correlation detection may profit from a reduced performance overhead and increased precision by our preceding correlation analysis.
+This would be especially useful for detectors that normally rely on user-specified correlations such as [15,22].
+Moreover, race detectors with automatic correlation detection may profit from our preceding correlation analysis in terms of reduced performance overhead and increased precision.

-Generating parallel unit tests for correlated variables explores new directions for other future work.
-Generally, different race detectors vary in their effectiveness in detecting specific kinds of concurrency bugs.
+Finally, we see further research directions in the area of preparatory code analysis.
+Generally, race detectors may vary in their effectiveness of detecting specific kinds of concurrency bugs.
 Even detectors for correlated variables vary in precision depending on the structure of the code.
-Therefore, as a next step we want to provide analyses and metrics which state how method pairs are suited for specific race detectors.
-With that information, we do not have to restrict ourselves to correlated variables but may also consider detectors for low-level data races or high-level atomicity violations.
-As a result we would be able to tell which race detector is most suited for executing a parallel unit test.
+Therefore, as a next step, we want to provide analyses and metrics that tell which race detectors are most suitable for which method pairs in the code.
+With this information, we do not have to restrict ourselves to correlated variables but may also consider detectors for low-level data races or high-level atomicity violations.
+As a result, we would be able to tell which race detector is most suited for executing a parallel unit test.